tewarid/tewarid.github.io/_posts/2012/2012-08-04-tcp-socket-connection-from-the-web-browser.md

 tags: tcp websocket browser web html javascript
 comments: true
 ---
+# TCP socket connection from the web browser

 Web browsers do not support communicating with TCP hosts, other than web servers.
 In this post I take a different tack.
 I demonstrate a relay written with Node.js, that receives data from the browser over [websockets](http://www.w3.org/TR/websockets/), and sends it to a TCP socket.
 Data received over the TCP socket is similarly relayed back to the browser.
 This approach can also be used with UDP and other IP protocols.